lambrospetrou/oxford-msc/plain-text/ch-dist-sys-exec.md

 With multi round execution one can investigate more complex topics like query decompositions into smaller queries that are easier to evaluate in separate rounds, that at the same time do not necessarily need to be single attribute JOIN operations.

+However, D-FDB at the moment only supports concunctive queries (JOIN operations) and a multi-round execution evaluates one join at a time.

 ### Query execution phase